Last Updated on April 1, 2023

 Considering the fact that Cancun and Tulum are in relatively close proximity to one another, you can probably imagine that they share many of the same day trip opportunities.
 Despite one route generally being slightly shorter than the other, when debating Cancun vs Tulum and factoring in day trips, they’re about even.

 These are some of our favorite day trips from Cancun and Tulum which cannot be missed on your perfect Tulum or Cancun vacation itinerary.

 Valladolid is known for its colonial buildings, folk-ish vibes, art and architecture.
 Though it’s very worthy of a few days (at least), it’s also a popular day trip to take in the Yucatan.

 In terms of proximity by car, Cancun is slightly farther.
-The drive from Cancun to Valladolid takes just over 2 hours, whereas the journey is around an 1.5 hours from Tulum.
+The drive from Cancun to Valladolid takes just over 2 hours, whereas the journey is around 1.5 hours from Tulum.

 Izamal is one of Mexico’s Pueblos Mágicos, or, magical towns.
 It’s known for its special cultural heritage and vibrant yellow buildings.
 It’s an ambitious day trip regardless of whether you’re starting from Cancun or Tulum.